deistical-deodorize4/pi02w-server-stack/README.md

 | Pi-hole | `8081` | Admin web interface |
 | Portainer | `9000` | Management UI |

 > Pi-hole's DNS is on port 5353 instead of 53 to avoid conflicts with systemd-resolved.
-Pi-hole uses Unbound (172.20.0.2) as its upstream resolver for fully self-contained DNS — no Google, Cloudflare, or ISP dependency.
+Pi-hole uses Unbound (172.20.0.2) as its upstream resolver for fully self-contained DNS

 ## Configuration